House to vote on bill launching probe of Jan. 6 insurrection

-WASHINGTON (AP) — A new committee to investigate the Jan.
-6 insurrection at the U.S. Capitol would have 13 members and the power to subpoena witnesses, according to legislation released by House Speaker Nancy Pelosi on Monday.
+WASHINGTON — A new committee to investigate the Jan.
+6 insurrection at the U.S. Capitol would have 13 members and the power to subpoena witnesses, according to legislation released by House Speaker Nancy Pelosi.
 The House is expected to vote on the bill this week.

 The effort comes after Senate Republicans blocked the formation of an independent, bipartisan commission to probe the attack, in which hundreds of former President Donald Trump’s supporters violently broke into the Capitol and interrupted the certification of President Joe Biden’s victory.